JamesBrownR/Quick-Fix-Dent-Repair/_posts/2025-02-08-florida-winter-car-care.md

 ---
 layout: blog
-title: "Florida Winter Car Care: Yes, You Still Need It"
+title: "Florida Winter Car Care?
+Yes, You Still Need It"
-date: 2025-02-08
 author: Chris Hurley
-categories: [maintenance, tips]
 excerpt: "Think Florida winters are too mild to worry about your car?
 Think again.
 Here's how to protect your vehicle during the cooler months."
 ---